Sunday, Jul 28, 2019

 Steven Seelig, Senior Technical Advisor - Executive Compensation, Willis Towers Watson

-Janice Roberts, Committee Member/Chair, Benhamou Global Ventures
+Janice Roberts, Board Member/Chair, Benhamou Global Ventures and Board Member of Zebra Technologies

 Dare to Be Different: Strategic Alignment in Executive Compensation Design